-Deeply moving, soul-freeing, centering, transcendent - these words describe the music of pianist Dana Cunningham, but also describe qualities of the artist herself.
-If you are lucky enough to be walking by her farmhouse on a warm autumn day, hearing her could feel like a gentle breeze coming off the White Mountains that frame her world in the hills of New Hampshire.
+Deeply moving, soul-freeing, centering, transcendent - these words describe the music of pianist Dana Cunningham.
+If you are lucky enough to be walking by her home on a warm autumn day, hearing her could feel like a gentle breeze coming off the White Mountains that frame her world in the hills of New Hampshire.

 Will Ackerman, the founder of Windham Hill records, finds Dana Cunningham to be a “brilliant player whose music speaks substantive volumes.
 Whatever she plays is invested with emotion.
 Her music communicates."
 There is a profound awareness of the space between the notes -- perhaps this is why many people say they can listen to her music over and over again, even in the same sitting.